 If you are a colostomate who uses drainable pouches, they can be emptied whenever necessary.
-One piece drainable pouches are usually replaced every 2-3 days according to personal preference.
-With two piece drainable systems, you can replace the pouch itself as often as required, and usually replace the baseplate once or twice a week.
+One piece drainable colostomy bags are usually replaced every 2-3 days according to personal preference.
+With two piece drainable systems, you can replace the pouch itself as often as required, and usually replace the baseplate or flange once or twice a week.

 Changing your colostomy bag

 - Make sure you have everything you will need immediately to hand.
 This might include your fresh colostomy bag, a disposable bag, any wipes you may need and a medical adhesive remover.

 - Wash your hands.
 If you are not near running water, you can use an antibacterial hand cleanser.

 - Supporting the skin with one hand, gently and slowly, ease the colostomy bag off.
 You can use a medical adhesive remover to help remove the flange easily and gently.

 - Empty the used pouch by cutting off the bottom of the pouch.
 Rinse the pouch under the flush of the lavatory and place it with any wipes etc into a plastic disposal bag (A home delivery service like SecuriCare will send these bags free with your supplies).
 Alternatively wrap your used, emptied colostomy bag in a newspaper and put it in an ordinary biodegradable plastic bag.
 Colostomy bags are generally designed to be single-use and should not be cleaned and re-used.
 If you are finding it difficult to obtain the correct quantities of stoma bags for your requirements, stoma bag home delivery services can regularly and reliably deliver your stoma bags, complimentary products and other medication to your door.

 - If you don't want to empty the used pouch, you can put it straight into the disposal bag.
 Whatever you choose to do, when you are ready, put your disposal bag into the domestic refuse.